DannyBoyNYC/5-D3-bar-chart/readme.md

 Now we're starting to see the beginnings of our histogram.

-Final code for this lesson
+Final code for this part:

 ```js
 async function drawBars() {